jakenolan/automating-data-entry-with-ai/README.md

-# ocr-with-gpt4v
-OCR capabilities with GPT4 Vision
+# OCR Capabilities With GPT4 Vision